A Mile-Wide Asteroid Will Fly Past Earth In April, NASA Assures It’s Not A Danger

 An asteroid estimated to be between 1.1 and 2.5 miles wide will pass perilously close to Earth in April, although NASA is clear that the space rock will stay far enough away that it won’t put the planet in any danger.

-As CNN reports, 52768 (1998 OR2), which sky-watchers have known about for two decades, is, like an untold number of space rocks known and unknown, locked in an orbit around the Sun that brings it to within range of the Earth from time to time.
+As CNN reports, 52768 (1998 OR2), which sky-watchers have known about for two decades, is — like an untold number of space rocks known and unknown — locked in an orbit around the Sun that brings it to within range of the Earth from time to time.

 This time, its closest pass will occur on April 29 — specifically at 4:46 a.m.
 Eastern Time — when it will fly within 3,908,791 million miles of Earth, moving at 19,461 miles per hour.